Efflorescence

-In what has been described as "primary efflorescence", the water is the invader and the salt was already present internally, and a reverse process, where the salt is originally present externally and is then carried inside in solution, is referred to as "secondary efflorescence".
+In primary efflorescence, the water is the invader and the salt was already present internally; secondary efflorescence is the reverse process, where the salt is originally present externally and is then carried inside in solution.

-Efflorescences can occur in natural and built environments.
+Efflorescence can occur in natural and built environments.
 On porous construction materials it may present a cosmetic outer problem only (primary efflorescence causing staining), but can sometimes indicate internal structural weakness (migration/degradation of component materials).
 Efflorescence may clog the pores of porous materials, resulting in the destruction of those materials by internal water pressure, as seen in the spalling of brick.